JoshuaJFHolloway/LocalizR/README.md

 - As a user, so I can follow my story, I want to see the outcome of my answer.

+Furthermore, given more time we would have refactored our code by:

+- Extracting questions and answers into our database
+- Simplifying functions to follow the SRP closer
+- DRYing up our code (if, else statements in particular)
+- Clearing up the use of a dirty callback into a child component to steal its state
+- Re-organising where state and functions are being held to ensure that each Class is also abiding to the SRP

 ## Screenshots of use!

 <img align="centre" src="https://s18.postimg.cc/ycibsleah/Screen_Shot_2018-04-16_at_12.44.19.png" width="450"/>